A topic from the subject of Biochemistry in Chemistry.

 Conclusion

-Toxicology and drug design are essential disciplines for the development of new drugs and the safety of our food and environment.
-The information generated from toxicology studies is used to protect human health and the environment.
+Toxicology and drug design are essential disciplines for developing new drugs and ensuring the safety of our food and environment.
+The information from toxicology studies protects human health and the environment.

 Toxicology and Drug Design